 The late 1940s saw formation of two public entities that continue to play a key role in the watershed and surrounding areas.
 The Texas Legislature created the Chambers-Liberty Counties Navigation District in 1944.
 The district purchased the Lone Star Canal system in 1947.
-Irrigation water was provide within a service area of 128,559 acres in Chambers County, much of it in the Double Bayou Watershed.
+Irrigation water was provided within a service area of 128,559 acres in Chambers County, much of it in the Double Bayou Watershed.
 The Trinity Bay Conservation District was created at the suggestion of the Trinity Bay Soil Conservation District to improve drainage for agricultural land use.
 Its functions have expanded to providing drinking water and wastewater service within its jurisdiction, including areas of the Double Bayou Watershed outside Anahuac's service area.

 The community of Double Bayou, located between the two forks, was settled by African-Americans, who came to the area as slaves of the families that began the large ranching and farming operations.
 Many went on to become farmers and ranchers in their own right.
-One of the oldest churches in the county, St. Paul's United Methodist Church (formerly AME) has been a community focal point for nearly 150 years, including housing a school for area African-American youth, from the mid-1880s until a new school was built in 1920, which then went on to consolidate with the nearby white school in 1951.
+One of the oldest churches in the county, St. Paul's United Methodist Church (formerly AME) has been a community focal point for nearly 150 years, including housing a school for area African-American youth, from the mid-1880s until a new school was built in 1920.